bchadfield/csw-website/help/change-content-category.markdown

 permalink: "content/change-content-category.html"
 ---

-Only admins or assigned editors are able to change content settings.
+Only admins are able to change content settings.

 Content categories can be used to group your content in the workspace.